 Results

 The tibial plateau centre displayed showed greatest reproducibility and associations with SRKOA.
 As mean 1P and 2P values differed by > 2°, new alignment categories were generated for 1P: varus <178°, neutral 178 -182°, valgus >182° and for 2P methods: varus <180°, neutral 180 - 185°, valgus >185°.
-Varus versus neutral alignment was associated with increased SRKOA and RKOA risk, and valgus versus neutral for RKOA risk using 2P method.
+Varus versus neutral alignment was associated with a near 2-fold increase in SRKOA and RKOA, and valgus versus neutral for RKOA using 2P method.
 Non-significant associations were seen for 1P method for SRKOA, RKOA and knee pain.

 Conclusions

 AA alignment was associated with SRKOA and the tibial plateau centre had the strongest association.
-Differences in AA alignment existed when 1P versus 2P methods were compared indicating bespoke alignment categories were necessary.
+Differences in AA alignment when 1P versus 2P methods were compared indicated bespoke alignment categories were necessary.
 Further replication and validation with mechanical axis alignment comparison is required.

 Keywords